Share:

 - SQL

-Our method is based on a static analysis of the code via a so-called "white box" approach.
-The use of several automated code analysis techniques combined with a manual review are carried out, while confronting the observations with the OWASP and Synetis good development practice guidelines.
+Our method is based on a static analysis of the code using a “white box” approach.
+Several automated code analysis techniques are combined with a manual review, while observations are compared with the OWASP and Synetis good development practice guidelines.

-Vulnerabilities detected during our source code audits may include lack of inbound or outbound data filtering, lack of protection of sensitive data exchanged, poor error handling that may introduce exposure of sensitive data, unmaintainable code, etc.
+Vulnerabilities detected during our source code audits may include the lack of filtering of incoming or outgoing data, lack of protection of sensitive data exchanged, poor error management that may introduce exposure of sensitive data, unsustainable code, etc.